simon-gardier/physics-simulation/README.md

     - Press `Right-click` to add a negative charge.
     - Press `Middle-click` to remove a charge.

 - `mobile_charge.py` : Simulation of the trajectory of a mobile negative charge between fixed charges.
-The potential and kinetic energy of the mobile charge and the mouse position are shown in the top left of the screen
+The potential and kinetic energy of the mobile charge and the mouse position are shown in the top left of the screen.
 ![Field between fixed and mobile charges](/misc/mobile_charge.png)
     - Press `Left-click` to add a positive charge.
     - Press `Right-click` to add a negative charge.